tagomoris/shib/README.md

 ## TODO

-* handle syntax error and other errors with real hiveserver
 * set/test execute expiration

+* To get syntax error and other errors with real hiveserver
-* more executer such as 'hiveserver2' and 'huahinmanager'
+* More executer such as 'hiveserver2' and 'huahinmanager'
-* more monitor such as 'huahin\_mrv1' and 'huahin\_yarn'
+* More monitor such as 'huahin\_yarn'

 ## License